amiroooamiran/Body-Ditection/README.md

 # Body-Ditection-
-AI Face Body and Hand Pose Detection with Opencv-Python and Mediapipe
+AI  Body  Pose Detection with Opencv-Python and Mediapipe

 this project using : python==3.9.8